Account structure is a critical element for ensuring paid search success.

 - Spanish_New England

-Notice that there isn’t a Spanish and French version to mirror each English campaign.
-That is due to search volume not justifying that.
+Notice that there are no Spanish or French versions to mirror English campaigns 1-3.
+That is due to search volume, not justifying that.

 Ad Group Best Practices

 Start by clustering your desired keywords by themes.